mongodb/docs-hapley/backend/README.md

 ```

 The above commands will create and tag an image using the Dockerfile found in
 the `backend` directory.
-The image is then ran into a container for local development.
+The image is then ran within a container for local development.

 Go to http://127.0.0.1:8000/ to access routes.